 We’ll also give you some great ideas that don’t include main meals in case you want to have a simple get together with light snacks for grazing.
 We’ll also include some make-ahead options to get you out of the kitchen and into the party, celebrating with your favorite recent grad!

 Most people think of parties in the evenings, but nothing is stopping you from throwing together a great breakfast or brunch time graduation party.
 Here are some ideas to get you started!

 If you’re going to have a morning time affair, the perfect way to get the party started is by laying out a coffee bar for all to enjoy.
 If you’re celebrating in a private residence rather than a restaurant, gather all your mugs and set them out.
 You could also pick up disposable cups and lids for easy clean up with markers to write names on cups.

 You can set out flavored syrups, different types of sugars, and flavored creamers.
 More ideas for toppings are whipped cream, cinnamon, nutmeg, and cocoa powder.
 Don’t be afraid to think outside the box here, and include stirring sticks and napkins in your set up.

 Nothing screams party in the morning like bottomless mimosas!
 If you’re opting for an in-home brunch style party, mimosas for adults are a great touch.
 In case you have non-drinkers or young folks, you can expand your mimosa bar to include a sparkling juice bar.

-We love the mimosa bar ideas from this blog.
 Here’s a quick run-down of the essentials.

 - Champagne, sparkling wine, or sparkling juice